Bolt Type | Shear Lbs | Pull Out Lbs |

 OK

 Me thinks your memory is failing.
 Too much aluminum dust?
-Don't lick your
+Don't

 hands after rappeling, please.